Mjz86/String/README.md

 it's beneficial for some contexts.
 Everything is `noexcept` in its API, and a failure is a simple `nullptr` return.
-The Allocator object (memory resource like) needs to outlive the string object, its copies, and its views.
+The Allocator object (memory resource like) needs to outlive the string object, its copies, and its views. i have both constexpr friendly memory resources , and a standard pmr adaptor if anyone is interested.

 # Value Semantics